Duke Integrated Toxicology & Environmental Health Program

 Masks are REQURED.
-Per campus policy, all Duke faculty, staff, students, and visitors must wear masks while indoors, regardless of vaccination status.
+Per campus policy, all Duke faculty, staff, students, and visitors must wear masks while indoors in a classroom setting, regardless of vaccination status.

-Attending Remotely?
-Register HERE to receive a Zoom link for our entire Spring series!
+Virtual Attendance: Register HERE to receive the Zoom link for our entire Spring series!

 You only need to register ONCE to receive the link for the entire series.